Norwegian Wood

 gentle rain, the mountains wore a deep, brilliant green.
 The October

 breeze set white fronds of head-high grasses swaying.
-One long streak
+One long

 of cloud hung pasted across a dome of frozen blue.
 It almost hurt to